Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/api_index.md

     // Note: If you don't pass any export settings, Unity uses the default settings.
     ModelExporter.ExportObjects(filePath, objects, exportSettings);

-    // ModelExporter.ExportObject can be used instead of
+    // You can use ModelExporter.ExportObject instead of
-    // ModelExporter.ExportObjects to export a single game object }
+    // ModelExporter.ExportObjects to export a single GameObject.
+}
 ```